Skip to main content Skip to main content

 12-13-2022 (Akron, Mahoning Valley, Ohio)

-Pediatric mental and behavioral health services and community-based health and wellness are priorities of Akron Children’s Hospital for the next three years, after the hospital recently completed its fifth Community Health Needs Assessment (CHNA).
+Pediatric mental and behavioral health services and community-based health and wellness are priorities of Akron Children’s for the next three years, after the hospital recently completed its fifth Community Health Needs Assessment (CHNA).
 Akron Children’s contracted with the Center for Community Solutions to facilitate data collection and analysis for the CHNA.

 “A key take-away from the community input we solicited through this process is that kids’ mental and emotional heath is top of mind for so many,” said Bernett L. Williams, Chief Diversity, Equity and Inclusion Officer and Vice President of Community Initiatives.
 “This was loud and clear in every conversation and across every community within the region.”